elle/beginner-ruby-training/02-00-Day-2-session-slides.md

 # Why?

 - Confidence in functionality
+- Quicker feedback loop
-- Documentation
+- Living documentation
 - Regression testing
 - Leads to more manageable code
 - Ability to refactor without fear
-- Reduced requirement to test manually, which is slower, automated testing is faster
+- Reduced requirement to test manually, which is slower.
+Automated testing is faster
 - Saves time in the long run
 - Breaks down the problem
+- Catch bugs quicker
 - Easier to cover edge cases

 ---